 Ciao for now,

-★★★★★ If you have made this cookie recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made these Neapolitan traditional Christmas cookies, I would love to hear about it in the comments below and be sure to rate the recipe!

-- 1 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/4 teaspoon cinnamon
+- ½ teaspoon cinnamon ground

-- 1/4 teaspoon ground nutmeg
+- ⅛ teaspoon nutmeg ground

-- 1/4 teaspoon ground cloves
+- ⅛ teaspoon cloves ground

-- 1/4 teaspoon salt
+- pinch salt

-- Pinch white pepper
+- pinch white pepper

-- 1 ¾ cups granulated sugar 250 grams
+- 1¼ cups granulated sugar 250 grams

 - 1 cup almonds toasted

 - 1 egg slightly beaten

 - Preheat your oven to 350°F (175°C).
 Position the oven rack in the center.
 Line a large baking sheet with parchment paper.
 Set aside.

 - Add the sugar, orange zest and candied orange peel and combine thoroughly.

 - Combine the two ends to form a ring.

 - Place on parchment-lined baking sheets.
 Continue this process with the rest of the dough.